TritonDataCenter/node-docker-registry-client/README.md

 ## Usage

-Typically one creates a client as follows:
+If you know, for example, that you are only dealing with a v2 Docker Registry, then simple usage will look like this:

     var drc = require('docker-registry-client');

-    var repo = 'alpine';
+    var REPO = 'alpine';

-    var client = drc.createClient({
+    var client = drc.createClientV2({name: REPO});

-        name: repo,
-        log: log,                   // optional, a Bunyan Logger
-        username: opts.username,    // optional
-        password: opts.password,    // optional
-        insecure: true|false,       // optional
+    client.listTags(function (err, tags) {
-        // ... see the source code
+        // ...
+        console.log(JSON.stringify(tags, null, 4));

+        /*
+         * Because the client is typically using Keep-Alive, it will maintain
+         * open connections.
+Therefore you should call `.close()` to close
+         * those when finished.
+         */
+        client.close();
     });

+A more complete example (showing logging, auth, etc.):

+    var bunyan = require('bunyan');
+    var drc = require('docker-registry-client');

+    // This package uses https://github.com/trentm/node-bunyan for logging. var log = bunyan.createLogger({
+        name: 'regplay',
+        // TRACE-level logging will show you all request/response activity
+        // with the registry.
+This isn't suggested for production usage.
+        level: 'trace'
+    });

+    var REPO = 'alpine';
+    var client = drc.createClientV2({
+        name: REPO,
+        log: log,
+        // Optional basic auth to the registry
+        username: <username>,
+        password: <password>,
+        // Optional, for a registry without a signed TLS certificate.
+        insecure: <true|false>,
+        // ... see the source code for other options });

-    // This will ping the registry to see if it supports v2.
-If so a v2 API
+This package also supports the nominal technique for pinging the registry to see if it supports v2, otherwise falling back to v1:
-    // client will be returned.
-Otherwise a v1 API client will be returned.
-    // See the API reference sections below for `client` methods.
-    //XXX Doc how to key off v1 or v2.

-    client.close(); // close open connection(s)
+    var drc = require('docker-registry-client');

+    var REPO = 'alpine';
+    drc.createClient({name: REPO, /* ... */}, function (err, client) {
+        console.log('Got a Docker Registry API v%d client', client.version);
+        // ...
+    });

 ## v2 API